310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Mao %}
-Ahh, we're going through the same thing… If we stop, even for a moment, we'll be buried.
+Ahh, we're going through the same thing… If we stop even for a moment, we'll be buried.
 {% endbubble %}

 {% bubble Chiaki %}
-Yeah… It's great that everyone’s getting more and more motivated, though.
-It's all thanks to the things you’ve accomplished, Trickstar, so be proud of it.
+Yeah.
+It's great that everyone’s getting more and more motivated, though.
+It's all thanks to the your accomplishments, Trickstar, so be proud of it.

 Still, that doesn't mean you'll always be treated special.

 If you guys don't keep producing results, someone will eventually replace you.
 Everyone wants to be the protagonists, after all.

-Also, while you have a strong unity since you’re in the same year, you aren't used to dealing with seniors and juniors for that same reason.
+Also, while you have a strong unity since you’re in the same year…

+You aren't used to dealing with seniors and juniors for that same reason.

-It’s fine for it to be like that right now, but if you plan to get into show business, then you’ll be meeting all sorts of people.
+It’s fine for it to be like that right now, but if you plan to get into the entertainment business, then you’ll be meeting all sorts of people.

 It's good to learn the tricks to success while you still can.

-Well… Isara can do anything and deal with stuff pretty well no matter what, but I'm worried about you, Akehoshi.
+Well… Isara can do anything and deal with matters pretty well no matter what, but I'm worried about you, Akehoshi.

 I love you, so I don't really mind how you treat me, but if you treated other seniors that way, you'd get kicked out.
 {% endbubble %}

 {% bubble Subaru %}
-Hmm… That’s true.
+Mm~… That’s true.
 We may each have seniors and juniors we talk to, but we don’t really interact with anyone as Trickstar.

-We aren't used to the idea of working with seniors and juniors for a job.
+We aren't used to the idea of working in a senior-junior hierarchy relationship for a job.
 {% endbubble %}

 {% bubble Chiaki %}
-Yep, that's why I want you to try it out by taking care of the first years.
+Yep, that's why I want you to try it out by taking care of my unit's first years.
 Try to lead and guide them, and take care of them properly.

 I'm sure this will come in handy for your future.
 My juniors are earnest, good kids — I’m certain they'll be easy to handle even if you're new to this.